 Thomas’ approach to mindfulness is secular, with respect for all wisdom traditions.
 His teaching is marked by kindness and delivered with practical humor and an approachable style.
 Thomas is currently engaged in multiple projects including books on mindfulness, a meditation toy and promoting world peace.
 He is also eager to create a retreat center in Eagle County.

 Zumba – Mondays at 5:30 pm

 Zumba is an energetic and fun-filled workout!
 Latin infused rhythms and dance moves combine with hip-hop, salsa, and mambo to bring you an exciting evening of exercise that is as good for your mood as it is for your body!
 All abilities and fitness levels are welcome to join us in this FREE Zumba program.

 Zumba – Lunes a las 5:30pm

-Zumba es un entrenamiento lleno de energía y diversión que no te hacer sentir que estás haciendo ejercicio, es una infusión de danza latina y otros estilos, diseñados para enseñar movimientos de baile, de modo que estás realmente bialando con un grupo de personas mientras sudaba las libras.
+Zumba es un entrenamiento lleno de energía y diversión que no te hace sentir que estás haciendo ejercicio, es una infusión de danza latina y otros estilos, diseñados para enseñar movimientos de baile, de modo que estás realmente bailando con un grupo de personas mientras sudaba las libras.
 Las clases son GRATIS.